COVID-19 (Coronavirus) Response

 We have also moved some other courses online that were previously Blended (W) or Hybrid (H).
 These courses will meet in-person, asynchronously online (no scheduled time) or synchronously online (regularly designated time), virtually, through Zoom or Microsoft Teams.
 To confirm how your course will be offered, please log into BlackBoard and review the comments associated with each of your courses.

-The most important thing you can do before the summer and fall semester begins is to read your student email and the content related to your classes carefully.
+The most important thing you can do before the semester begins is to read your student email and the content related to your classes carefully.
 This will ensure that you understand the method of instruction and details for your class.
 If you have any questions, please reach out to your instructor or the chairperson in your program area.
-Their contact information can be found in our directory.
+Their contact information can be found in our web directory.